-Figure 3.
-Area of study
+Figure 3: Methodology flowchart.

 In phase two (2), all the raw data from different technique were collected.
 The data included point cloud data from Leica C10 and GeoSlam Zeb-Revo handheld.
 All the collected point cloud data then were compared with the data dimensions collected by Agatec distometer as the conventional method.
-The flow of methodology for Leica C10 is shown in Figure 4.
-All these flows were discussed in following points.